hbr/coqlib/docs/basics/inductive.md

 The term `Successor n` is a type because its type is a sort.
-The proposition `Successor 1` needs a proof of `True` (which is trivial by the constructor `I` of the type `True` and the proposition `Successor 0` needs a proof of `False` which is possible only in an inconsitent state containing some contradictory assumptions.
+The proposition `Successor 1` needs a proof of `True` (which is trivial by the constructor `I` of the type `True` and the proposition `Successor 0` needs a proof of `False` which is possible only in an inconsistent state containing some contradictory assumptions.

 It is useful to define a predicate like `Successor` for all inductive types in